tdube2014/Discharge/Readme.md

 <br>
 <br>
 <br>

 Set up the surveyor’s level on solid ground.
 Level the instrument.
 Start shooting elevations starting with RM 1 making sure that level is in focus and that surveyors rod is also level and stable.
+Record elevation and input data into SVQmax.
 Shoot elevations for remaining RM locations and RP locations.
+Record and enter data.

 <br>
 <br>
 <br>